minnesotanlp/select-llm/README.md

 --random_state: Random Seed Number for reproducibility (eg: 2021, 2022, 2023)

 --ftype (Optional): diverse/random/similar for selectllm and perp/length for perplexity/Length based sampling

+--local_model: Model to use for Selectllm (Currently: llama/gpt3.5) [llama is llama 3 70B Q8, requires ollama set up]
 ```

 Note: Choose ftype as diverse to utilize the SelectLLM algorithm based on our paper